hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/TermSearch.md

 [Home](./index.md) > Term Search

 # Term Search
-In order to help users to find terms that
+In order to help users to find terms that are spread across any given resource, or resources the IRCT supports term search.
+A user can search for a string, or they can search for an ontological term across a single resource, or across all resources.
+Not all resources support search by term, or ontological term and those that don't will return an empty array.

 ### Searching for a Term Across Resources
 *GET /rest/v1/resourceService/find?term=&lt;TERM&gt;*